agiledev-students-spring2023/final-project-highvintage/README.md

 ```$ npm start```

 Following these instructions should open a new tab in your default browser with the app running on http://localhost:3000.

 As of now, the login page is not fully functional.
 For now navigate to the main home page by clicking join as guest in the login page.

-As of now, the login page is not fully functional.
-For now navigate to the main home page by clicking join as guest in the login page.